abbass2/pyqstrat/README.rst

 `Python backtrader project <https://www.backtrader.com>`_

-Several of the ideas I use in this framework come from the following books
+Some of the ideas I use in this framework come from the following books

 `Trading Systems: A New Approach to System Development and Portfolio Optimisation - Tomasini, Emilio and Jaekle, Urban <https://www.amazon.com/gp/product/1905641796/ref=oh_aui_search_detailpage?ie=UTF8&psc=1>`_